Last Updated on 10/15/2021 by FilipiKnow

 Before you proceed, check first if the My.SSS portal is undergoing an update.
 If you can’t access it, try to do this procedure later.
 Otherwise, follow the steps below to reset your SSS password if you’ve lost it or can’t remember it anymore.

-You can see the link in the SSS member login page just below the captcha box.
+You can see the link on the SSS member login page just below the Submit button.

 The CRN or Common Reference Number can be found on your Unified Multi-Purpose ID (UMID), just above your ID photo.
 Your SSS number, on the other hand, is the permanent number that you use in your regular SSS transactions.
 You can also obtain this number by checking the E-1 form you used when you first registered with the Social Security System.